1. The University has a Student Support Services Department managed by the Director of Student Support. His/her main duties are:

 (vi) To consult with local agencies and providers of health care.

 2. Faculties/Departments provide support as well as academic care for their students.
-Every student has access to a Personal Tutor who is available for consultation on personal matters and will refer a student to the appropriate agency if necessary: the aim is to provide support that is appropriate to the student and to his/her mode of study.
+Every student has access to a Personal Tutor who is available for consultation on personal matters and will refer a student to the appropriate agency if necessary: the aim is to provide support that is appropriate to the student and to their mode of study.
 Every academic department and service area within the University has its own Departmental Disability Co-ordinator.
 These provide the first ports of call for staff and students who have queries concerning policy, procedure or provision.
 The Departmental Disability Co-ordinators meet on a regular basis to remain current with best practice, changes in legislation and general progress towards a genuinely inclusive community.
 The Departmental Disability Co-ordinators Group is the joint responsibility of the Directors of Human Resources and Student Support.
 Mental health first aiders are also located within Faculties/Departments.

 3. Halls of Residence are a focus of student life at Aberystwyth.
 First year undergraduate students are guaranteed a place in University accommodation.
 The two main types of hall – traditional and self-catering – meet differing social requirements.
 In allocating spaces, special circumstances are taken into account.
 Resident Assistants provide support under the supervision of Campus Services.